 Number of Sensors

 The number of sensors you can monitor is one of the big, maybe the only, real difference.
-The cloud based solutions range between the 1000 and 5000 sensors, where with an on-premise solution you can monitor an unlimited amount of sensors.
+The cloud based monitoring solutions range between the 1000 and 5000 sensors, where with an on-premise solution you can monitor an unlimited amount of sensors.
 The only limit with on-premise is the size of your cluster.

-If you need remote access to your monitoring system, and you probably should, then the cloud solution is ready to go.
+If you need remote access to your monitoring system, and you probably should, then the cloud based monitoring solution is ready to go.
 Most of them come with an app and are available from the internet so you can check you IT Infrastructure at any moment.
 Where for an on-premise solution you need to make the necessary changes to your network to allow access from the outside. (which could lead in to a security risk if you don’t set it up properly)

-So I found three promising network monitoring solutions that are worth to take a look at.
+So I found three promising cloud based network monitoring solutions that are worth to take a look at.